tomeru/inferReward/README.md

-# Lookit
+# inferReward

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of a model for an infant development experiment run by Elizabeth Spelke, Shari Liu and Tomer Ullman.
-A short introduction of this app could easily go here.

 ## Prerequisites